USAJOBS/help-center/how-to/account/documents/resume/edit.md

 4. Make your edits and click **Save**.
 5. Click **Cancel** if you do not want to save your changes.

-In the **Select Resume** step of the [USAJOBS Application Process](../../../../application/), you will also have the opportunity to edit your USAJOBS builder resume.
+In the **Select Resume** step of the [USAJOBS application process](../../../../application/), you will also have the opportunity to edit your USAJOBS builder resume.

 ### Deleting a section